wfong1/wfong1.github.io/index.md

 ---
 [//]: # (write a bit about yourself here)
 ### Open to data analyst and data scientist positions.
 Currently pursuing a Masters of Science in Analytics from Georgia Tech.
 Previously an Optoelectronics Engineer.
 B.S.
 Electrical Engineering from Caltech.
-Currently in New York City, NY.
-Originally from Los Angeles, CA.